 These amp heads can then be paired with basically any Marshall cabinet.
 Something like an MX412AR should have more than enough power.

-With the right guitar and amp, it is time to dial in Jimmy Page’s tone.
-His tone is actually quite straightforward.
+With the right guitar and amp, it is time to dial in the Jimmy Page tone.
+His guitar tone is actually quite straightforward.

-You really just need to crank up the bass and treble a bit, while keeping everything else about halfway.
-This should get you very close to the Led Zeppelin sound.
+The gist of Jimmy Page / Led Zeppelin amp settings is this: you really just need to crank up the bass and treble a bit, while keeping everything else about halfway.
+This should get you very close to the signature Led Zeppelin sound.